 Have your Say about this Famous People ESL Warm-Up Activity

 What are your thoughts about this quick ESL warmup activity?
+Did you like it, or do you have another go-to warmer that you like to use in your English classes?
 Leave a comment below and let us know what you think.

 Also be sure to give this article a share on Facebook, Twitter, or Pinterest.
 It’ll help other busy teachers, like yourself find this useful resource guide.